rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 *Inside payload*

-    - height — a quantity of blocks in the chain up to the block
+    - height — a number of blocks in the chain up to the block
-    - timestamp — unix time (in millis) of block forming by a peer
+    - timestamp — Unix time (in milliseconds) of block forming by a peer
     - body — transactions, which successfully passed validation and consensus step
     - transactions quantity
-    - previous hash of block
+    - previous hash of a block

 Block Creator
 =============